deors/workshop-pipelines/readme.md

 To integrate SonarQube with Jenkins, the Jenkins plugin must be configured to reach out to the right SonarQube instance when required.

-To configure that integration, click on `Manage Jenkins` menu option and next click on `Configure System` menu option.
-Scroll down until the section `SonarQube Servers` is visible.
-Click the checkbox to allow injection of server configuration.

-Next, configure the SonarQube instance name and URL.
-To align configuration with the expected instance name requested later during pipeline run time, enter `ci-sonarqube` for the instance name, and for the server URL, the SonarQube home URL.
-For example, for a server running on AWS EC2, the URL would look like: `http://ec2-xxx-xxx-xxx-xxx.eu-west-1.compute.amazonaws.com:9000/sonarqube`

-Click the `Save` button and configuration on the Jenkins side is ready.

-Once configuration is done on the Jenkins side, it is time to complete the other side of the integration in SonarQube.
+Before configuring that integration, a SonarQube API token must be created.
+That token is required to authenticate requests coming from Jenkins.

 Login to SonarQube using the default credentials: both username and password are simply `admin`.
-On first run, a tutorial wizard will show that can be skipped.
+On first run, a tutorial wizard will show but it can be skipped for now.

+Click on `Administration` on the top menu and afterwards on `Security` and `Users` in the horizonal menu below.
+In the `Administrator` user configuration row, there is a menu icon to the right with the label `Update Tokens`.
+Click on it, and in the pop-up dialog, in the text box below `Generate Tokens` enter `ci-sonarqube` (or any other meaningful name) and press the `Generate` button.
+The API token will be shown below.
+Take note of it, as this is the last time it will be shown in the UI.

+Before leaving SonarQube, let's configure the webhook that will be leveraged by SonarQube to let Jenkins know that a requested analysis has finished.

 Click on `Administration` on the top menu and afterwards on `Webhooks` on the left menu.
 Enter `ci-jenkins` for the webhook name, and for the URL, the Jenkins home URL appending `/sonarqube-webhook`.
 For example, for a server running on AWS EC2, the URL would look like: `http://ec2-xxx-xxx-xxx-xxx.eu-west-1.compute.amazonaws.com:9080/jenkins/sonarqube-webhook`.

 Click the `Save` button and configuration on the SonarQube side is ready.

+Login to Jenkins with the previously configured administrator credentials.

+Click on `Manage Jenkins` menu option and next click on `Manage Credentials` menu option.
+In the credentials store table, click on the link labeled as `(global)` for the Jenkins global domain.

+Next, click on `Add Credentials` in the left menu.
+In the credential kind select `Secret text`.
+The secret value is the API token just generated.
+The secret id can be `ci-sonarqube` as well.
+Press `Create` when finished to save the credentials in the store.

+Now, let's configure the SonarQube server integration.
+Go back to the dashboard, click on `Manage Jenkins` menu option and next click on `Configure System` menu option.
+Scroll down until the section `SonarQube Servers` is visible.
+Click the checkbox to allow injection of server configuration.

+Next, let's add the SonarQube instance name and URL.
+To ensure that the right server is used by the pipeline use `ci-sonarqube` for the instance name.
+If the selected name is different, it should match the name referenced in the pipeline later.
+For the server URL, use the SonarQube home URL.
+For example, for a server running on AWS EC2, the URL would look like: `http://ec2-xxx-xxx-xxx-xxx.eu-west-1.compute.amazonaws.com:9000/sonarqube`.
+Finally, for the server authentication token, use the API token stored in the `ci-sonarqube` credential created before.

+Click the `Save` button and configuration on the Jenkins side is ready.

 ### Configuring credentials for Docker Hub

 At a later point during the pipeline execution, validated Docker images are going to be published into Docker Hub.
-For that to be possible, credentials must be configured before using Jenkins credentials manager.
+For that to be possible, Docker Hub credential must be configured before using Jenkins credentials manager.

-To add the credentials, click on `Credentials` menu option, and then click on the Jenkins global store.
+Click on `Manage Jenkins` menu option and next click on `Manage Credentials` menu option, and then click on the link labeled as `(global)` for the Jenkins global domain.
+This is the same domain where the SonarQube API token was configured before.

-Next, click on `Add Credentials` menu option and then enter the credentials needed to access Docker Hub.
+Next, click on `Add Credentials` in the left menu and enter the credentials needed to access Docker Hub.

-In the `ID` field, enter the credential id as it is going to be referenced from the pipeline, e.g. `deors-docker-hub` where `deors` is the organization name in Docker Hub.

-Press `OK` when finished to save the credentials in the store.
+In the `ID` field, enter the credential id as it is going to be referenced from the pipeline, e.g. use `myorgname-docker-hub` where `myorgname` is the organization name in Docker Hub.
+Press `Create` when finished to save the credentials in the store.

 ## The anatomy of a Jenkins pipeline